jdhollis/rabbitmq-management-cookbook/README.md

 end
 ```

-This should become unnecessary once [COOK-585](http://tickets.opscode.com/browse/COOK-585) is closed.
+This should become unnecessary once [COOK-585](http://tickets.opscode.com/browse/COOK-585) is closed and merged.

 # Usage